kalabox/kalabox/docs/users/updating.md

 2. Follow the [normal installation steps](./install.md) with the new version.

 !!! note "Older apps will not be updated!!!"
     If you created apps with a previous version of Kalabox these apps will not be updated.
-In order to also update your apps we recommend you destroy and recreate those apps.
+Also, to update your apps we recommend you destroy and recreate those apps.

 Purge Updating
 --------------

-In order to update to a Kalabox that has breaking changes you will want to purge the old and install the new one.
+To update to a Kalabox that has breaking changes purge the old installation and install the new one.
 The easiest way to do this is:

 1. Destroy all the apps you have (see [backing up older apps](#backing-up-older-appps))
 2. Shutdown the Kalabox GUI and/or kill any running Kalabox CLI process.